JustinTorrance/jeopardy/README.md

 Clone the repo

-~Run npm install from the root directory~

-~Run npm start and visit localhost:3000 in your browser~
+In the Jeopardy directory, run: npm install

 ## Testing
 Jeopardy uses Mocha and Chai for testing

-~Run with npm test from the associated root directory~
+In the Jeopardy directory, run: npm test

 ## Authors
 * Justin Torrance